kayaman/magj-learn/src/content/docs/aws/dea/plan/foundations.md

 To learn more about serverless computing on AWS, see the [Serverless](https://aws.amazon.com/serverless/) on AWS webpage.

 ## Data Engineering Security and Monitoring

+### Security

+The importance of security in AWS data analytics workflows cannot be overstated.
+Any breach or compromise could lead to severe consequences including data theft, financial loss, damage to reputation, and regulatory penalties.
+Security should address the following five areas:

+- Access management

+  Strong access controls are important to ensure only authorized users and applications can access analytics resources and data.
+With IAM, granular permissions are applied on a per-user or group basis using policies.

+- Regulatory compliance

+  Many regulations like GDPR and HIPAA mandate that organizations securely manage data and adhere to privacy and security best practices.
+Non-compliance can result in heavy fines.
+Using managed services from AWS helps automate common compliance controls and auditing capabilities.

+- Sensitive data protection

+  Data analytics often involves large volumes of sensitive data such as Personally Identifiable Information (PII), financial records, and health records.
+These must be protected from unauthorized access, theft, or leakage.
+AWS provides services like encryption, masking, identity and access management, and data loss prevention to securely manage sensitive data.

+- Data and network security

+  AWS services like security groups, network access control lists, and firewalls help restrict network access and secure compute and storage resources.
+Features like encryption-at-rest provide added protection.

+- Data auditability

+  It is essential to be able to track the origin, transformation, and flow of data from source to target.
+You need to know where the data came from, how it was processed, and who and what systems have access to it.
+With the AWS Glue Data Catalog you can store the table definition and physical location of a dataset, add business-relevant attributes, and track how this data has changed over time.

+### AWS security services

+#### Access management

+#### Regulatory compliance

+#### Sensitive data protection

+#### Data and network security

+#### Data auditability

+### Security best practices

+### Monitoring

+### AWS monitoring services

+### Monitoring best practices